 Get ready to experience the latest VR headset, the ‘DecaGear 1’ - the world’s very first consumer facial tracking, virtual reality headset, for PC-VR.
-The DecaGear VR system has been specifically designed and built to support multiplayer gaming and experiences, such as natural locomotion, based on the player's hip direction...
+The DecaGear VR system has been specifically designed and built to support multiplayer gaming and experiences, such as natural locomotion, solely based on the player's hip direction...
 Not only that, the Deca Gear HMD is fully compatible with Steam's VR gaming platform, meaning you will have immediate access to thousands of VR games, right from day one.VR News

 Get ready to experience the latest VR headset, the ‘DecaGear 1’ - the world’s very first consumer facial tracking, virtual reality headset, for PC-VR.
-The DecaGear VR system has been specifically designed and built to support multiplayer gaming and experiences, such as natural locomotion, based on the player's hip direction...
+The DecaGear VR system has been specifically designed and built to support multiplayer gaming and experiences, such as natural locomotion, solely based on the player's hip direction...
 Not only that, the Deca Gear HMD is fully compatible with Steam's VR gaming platform, meaning you will have immediate access to thousands of VR games, right from day one.

 Welcome my fellow VR enthusiast.